nweying/poshpawpy/README.md

 -   #### Returning Visitor Goals

-    1. As a returning time visitor, I want to schedule more grooming appointments.
+    1. As a returning visitor, I want to schedule more grooming appointments.

         1. Returning users can schedule grooming appointments by accessing the contact form on the "Contact Us" page.

-    2. As a returning time visitor, I want to explore the gallery section to view images of previous grooming sessions.
+    2. As a returning visitor, I want to explore the gallery section to view images of previous grooming sessions.

         1. When users scroll down on the "Services" page, there is a gallery section showcasing images of previous grooming sessions, allowing returning users to explore Posh Pawpy's work.

         ![Gallery Screenshot](assets/readme-images/gallery-screenshot.png)

-    3. As a returning time visitor, I want to provide feedback or testimonials to Posh Pawpy.
+    3. As a returning visitor, I want to provide feedback or testimonials to Posh Pawpy.

         1. Users that want to provide feedback can contact Posh Pawpy using the contact information in the footer or the contact form.